3dgep/input/README.md

 The `Gampad` class provides the following functions:

 - `static Gamepad::State getState( int playerId, DeadZoneMode deadZoneMode )`: Get the current gamepad state for the player at index `playerId`.
 - `static bool setVibration( int playerId, float leftMotor, float rightMotor, float leftTrigger, float rightTrigger )`: Set the controller vibration (rumble).
-Note: The GLFW backend does not support controller rumble.
+Note: The GLFW backend does not support controller vibration.
 - `static void suspend()`: Call this function when your game window loses focus.
 - `static void resume()`: Call this function when your game window gains focus.